RiddleAndCode/energie_borserl_client/README.md

     "consumption": "2452.2323 KWH"
 }`

-The following command can be sent as well to directly communicate with the Logger device.
+The following command can be sent to directly communicate with the Logger device.

 `  curl -X POST -H "Content-Type: application/json" -d @data.json http://<IP OF THE SIGNER DEVICE>:5555/transaction `

 Dont forget to put the JSON to a file named `data.json`.

-**Note**: This is not necessary at all.
-The  `SendConsumptionandGetIPDBTX` function abstracts away everything.
-This is just another option to get responses if one doesnt want to use the go `energieclient` package.
+#### Option 3: Using `SendConsumptionandGetIPDBTX` function from your own implementation

+The ``SendConsumptionandGetIPDBTX(consumption string ,ip string, port string)`` function from ``energieclient`` package can be called from another implementation.
+A simple example:

+``response := energieclient.SendConsumptionandGetIPDBTX("145.232 kWh","192.168.0.1","5555")``

 ### Example Response